1991 NBA Finals: Media coverage

-As previously stated, this was the first Finals to be telecast in the United States by NBC.
+This was the first Finals to be telecast in the United States by NBC.
 NBC Sports used Marv Albert on play-by-play and Mike Fratello as color analyst.
 Ahmad Rashad (for the Bulls) and Steve "Snapper" Jones (for the Lakers) served as sideline reporters.

 This was the only NBA Finals series in which recently departed Lakers coach Pat Riley worked as a broadcaster; he was paired with Bob Costas in the pre-game, half-time and post-game presentations.
 Riley was then hired as head coach by the New York Knicks in the 1991 offseason and would eventually win another title with the Miami Heat in 2006.

 In Chicago, this was Jim Durham's only Finals appearance as the Bulls' radio announcer (he also announced Bulls games on television via simulcast during the regular season and playoffs).
 He would later announce several NBA Finals games on ESPN Radio.
 Neil Funk succeeded Durham the following season and was the radio voice on five NBA Finals involving the Bulls (1992, 1993, 1996, 1997 and 1998).
 The simulcasts would also end after the season, with Wayne Larrivee (on WGN-TV) and Tom Dore (on cable) becoming the Bulls' television announcers the next season; by the 2008–09 NBA season Funk was calling television play-by-play on both networks while Chuck Swirsky called radio play-by-play.
 This was also the only NBA Finals to feature Johnny Kerr on color commentary, as he would become exclusive to television after the Finals.